Legal Updated 13 min read

 Important Context

-Tennessee’s one-year statute of limitations is the single most important factor in the state’s legal landscape.
+Tennessee’s one-year statute of limitations for personal injury and wrongful death (Tenn.
+Code § 28-3-104) is the single most consequential feature of the state’s legal landscape.
 The clock starts on the date of diagnosis for personal injury claims and the date of death for wrongful death claims.

 One year is not enough time to investigate, file, and resolve a complex asbestos case.
-What it means in practice is that the lawsuit must be filed within one year.
+What it means in practice is that the lawsuit must be filed within one year of accrual.
 Investigation, discovery, and resolution continue after filing.
-But missing the one-year window means losing the right to sue entirely.
+Missing the one-year window forfeits the right to sue.

 This deadline applies to state court claims.
 Asbestos trust fund claims operate on their own timelines, and federal programs like EEOICPA have separate deadlines.
-But the state lawsuit is typically the largest single source of compensation, and losing it to a missed deadline is irreversible.
+The state lawsuit is typically the largest single source of compensation, and losing it to a missed deadline is irreversible.

 Tennessee SOL vs Neighboring States